Coca-Cola bets on Kobe sports drink in fight with Gatorade | MarketScreener

 Bryant, who first invested in BodyArmor in 2013 two years after it was launched, is now its third biggest shareholder.
 The brand also has endorsement deals with baseball player Mike Trout and another NBA star, James Harden.

-But Wells Fargo's Herzog said Coca-Cola's investment could end BodyArmor's agreement with Dr Pepper.

-Neither Keurig Dr Pepper nor BodyArmor immediately responded to Reuters' requests for comment.

-(Reporting by Sai Sachin Ravikumar)
+(Reporting by Aishwarya Venugopal in Bengaluru; Editing by Sai Sachin Ravikumar)